AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/ReadMe.md

 * go to : www.scratchx.org .
 * click on " Open Extension URL "  ( Top right of the page ).
 * past the link: https://rawgit.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/master/Teleop.js "or" https://rawgit.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/master/Short%20Version.js
 * In the popup dialog box click "I understand, continue".
-* Last step is to simply enjoy.
+* Enjoy.

 The extansion on ScratchX can be reached automatically as well by clicking one of these two links :
 * The long version : http://scratchx.org/?url=https://rawgit.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/master/Teleop.js